Course Listings

 M. Robinson, curriculum coordinator

-D. Wandera/T, Th 2–4:45
+D. Wandera/T, Th 1:45–4:45

 7580 Zora Neale Hurston: Anthropologist, Folklorist, Novelist, Change Agent

 In this course, we will collectively explore the work and life of Zora Neale Hurston.
 The lived experiences of Hurston are paramount to understanding the cultural context of her work, and so both will be course content.
-Hurston was an anthropologist, and though she made her living as a writer, and much of that writing as fiction, her professional lens with the cultural context of people was always present.
+Hurston was an anthropologist, and though she made her living as a writer (much of that writing fiction) her professional lens with the cultural context of people was always present.
 This course will focus on that lens as well as on the controversy that Hurston’s work generated among her peers.
 Alice Walker purchased a marker for Hurston’s grave that reads “Zora Neale Hurston, A Genius of the South, 1901–1960, Novelist, Folklorist, Anthropologist.”
 This course will explore and interrogate these titles and make meaning of Hurston’s work among them.
 Ultimately, we will explore whether Zora Neale Hurston was a Change Agent for the people and cultures represented in her work.
 (This course carries one unit of Group 4 credit.)

 Texts (required editions noted with an asterisk): Zora Neale Hurston, Novels and Stories: Jonah’s Gourd Vine/Their Eyes Were Watching God/Moses, Man of the Mountain/Seraph on the Suwanee/Selected Stories, ed.
 Cheryl A. Wall (Library of America)*; Zora Neale Hurston and Langston Hughes, Mule Bone: A Comedy of Negro Life (Amistad); Zora Neale Hurston, Dust Tracks on a Road: A Memoir (Amistad/Modern Classics; copies may be available to borrow from Prof. Robinson); Zora Neale Hurston, Barracoon: The Story of the Last Black Cargo, reprint ed.
 (Amistad)*.